 Meaning and History

 Moët began selling even before the invention of fermentation, remuage, and the concept of “vintage champagne.”
 He supplied wines to the court of Louis XV.
-Connoisseurs of his drinks were Napoleon and Jefferson.
+Napoleon and Jefferson were connoisseurs of his drinks.
 The famous house is also mentioned in Pushkin’s poems.
 And today, champagne from the house of Moet is served at the table of the Queen of Britain.
-Therefore, the words “elite” and “antique” are perfectly combined with the products of this company.
+Therefore, the words “elite” and “antique” are perfectly suited to this company’s products.

-The logo is the brand’s name, made in softly rounded capital letters as if Perignon signed the bottles.
+The logo is the brand’s name, set in softly rounded capital letters, as if Perignon had signed the bottles.
 Below is an image of an English heart-shaped shield.
 The shield reminds us:

 - heart (a symbol of the love of the monk and the company for their business and product)